Analytics Cards

 • Read: Total number of messages marked as read by recipients.

-• Status: Current state of the broadcast (Completed, In Progress, Scheduled, or Pending).
+• Status: Current status of the broadcast (Completed, In Progress, Scheduled, or Pending).

 📘